 - Outdoor tiki bar hut

 If you’re a quick start type of person, our free bar plan video shown above may be all you need.
-It’s an easy to build bar that can be moved about with any herniation.
-Take a look and if you need more info of have any questions, post a comment below.
+It’s an easy-to-build bar that can be moved about with any herniation.
+Take a look and if you need more info or have any questions, post a comment below.
 Be sure to subscribe for free to the Easy Home Bar Plans Youtube page to be notified of new home bar construction videos.
 We hope you enjoyed this free bar plan project.